 Where the agent is entitled to sue on a contract and to a lien on the subject matter, the right to sue is not revocable by the act of bankruptcy of the principal until the claim secured by the lien is satisfied1.

 A factor's authority to sell, however, is not irrevocable merely because he has made advances on the goods to his principal.
-The making of advances may, however, be a good consideration for an irrevocable authority to sell, provided that there is an agreement to that effect; such an agreement may be inferred from the circumstances
+The making of advances may, however, be a good consideration for an irrevocable authority to sell, provided that there is an agreement to that effect; such an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.